Heteranthera reniformis

-Heteranthera reniformis common name kidneyleaf mud-plantain, and mud plantain; is a plant found in North America.
+Heteranthera reniformis common name kidneyleaf mud-plantain, and mud plantain; is a species of flowering plant in the family Pontederiaceae.
+It is found in North America.
 It is listed as a special concern and believed extirpated in Connecticut.
 It listed as endangered in Illinois and Ohio.

 Native American ethnobotany

 The Cherokee apply a hot poultice of the root to inflamed wounds and sores.